osg-htc/tutorial-wordfreq/README.md

 The input file for this job is the `Alice_in_Wonderland.txt` text file.
-While we provided the name as in the `arguments`, we *also* need to explicitly tell HTCondor to transfer the corresponding file.
+While we provided the name as in the `arguments`, we *also* need to explicitly tell HTCondor to transfer the corresponding file from the Access Point (the machine you're currently on) to the Execution Point (the machine where your job runs).
 We include the file name in the following submit file option:

 ```